GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Key Sequence Number: Increases by 1 each time the secret for the channel is changed by the server.
 If there is a gap in sequence numbers due to reordering or retransmission of packets, on receipt of the older MC_KEY frame, the client MUST apply the secret contained and the packet numbers on which it applies as if they arrived in order.
   * From Packet Number: The values in this MC_KEY frame apply only to packets starting at From Packet Number and continuing until they are overwritten by a new MC_KEY frame with a higher From Packet Number.
 The Packet Number MUST never decrease with an increased Key Sequence Number.
   * Secret Length: Provides the length of the secret field.
-  * Secret: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}.
-The Key and Initial Vector for the application data carried in the 1-RTT packet payloads are derived from the secret as described in {{Section 7.3 of RFC8446}}.
+  * Secret: A channel packet protection secret.
+  Packet protection keys and IVs for channel packets are derived from this secret using the cipher suite identified in the corresponding MC_ANNOUNCE frame and the `"quic key"` and `"quic iv"` labels, as described in {{Section 5.1 of RFC9001}}.
+  This secret is not used to derive the header protection key.

 To maintain forward secrecy and prevent malicious clients from decrypting packets long after they have left or were removed from the unicast connection, servers SHOULD periodically send key updates using only unicast.

 Clients MUST delete old secrets and the keys derived from them after receiving new MC_KEY frames.
 Deleting old keys prevents later compromise of a client from discovering an otherwise uncompromised key, thus improving the chances of achieving forward secrecy for data sent before a key rotation.